JCHeavens/jack-evans/README.md

-# Jack Evans
+# Jack Evans, web designer.

-Web Designer
+I design and code websites that function beautifully on all screens.